Table of Contents

 TypedArrays

-Note, like many things in programming there are multiple ways we could do this.
+Like many things in programming there are multiple ways we could set the data for OutStruct.
 TypedArrays have a constructor that takes various forms.
 For example

 • new Float32Array(12)